Dolphin Research

 2024.12.19 09:12

-The Federal Reserve's "hawkish" interest rate cut has arrived again.
+The Fed's "hawkish" rate cut drama has finally arrived.

-The policy rate expectation has been directly lowered by 50 basis points, implying that there will only be two rate cuts next year (most likely by the end of the first quarter).
+The policy rate expectations were directly lowered by 50 basis points, implying only two rate cuts next year (most likely ending by Q1).

-Originally, the market thought that after the end of the first quarter, the rate cut decision would enter a hard mode, but at least there might still be one more cut.
+Originally, the market thought that after Q1, rate cut decisions would enter a hard mode, but at least one more cut was still possible.

-This guidance is equivalent to being 25 basis points lower than market expectations.
+This guidance is effectively 25 basis points less than market expectations.

-The rise in U.S. stocks brought about by Trump's election has gone from traditional industries to small-cap stocks, then back to a rebound in Nasdaq, followed by a frenzy of new large models and ASICs.
+The stock market rally brought by Trump's election, from traditional industries to small-cap stocks, then back to the Nasdaq's catch-up rally, followed by the frenzy over newly launched large models and ASICs.

 The copyright of this article belongs to the original author/organization.